- AN INTEGRATED TEAM FOR FOOT AND ANKLE CARE

 Choosing the Right Specialist for Your Foot or Ankle Condition

 Though orthopaedic surgeons and podiatrists treat many of the same conditions, they have received slightly different training.
-Orthopaedic surgeons are capable of treating all bones, joints and soft tissues in the body, while podiatrists are specially trained in the treatment of the foot and ankle.
-In addition, podiatrists are more likely to treat dermatologic foot problems, such as ingrown toenails, and skin conditions, such as bunions and plantar warts.
-Podiatrists also help manage ongoing foot conditions related to diabetes and other systemic illnesses.
-Orthopaedic surgeons are more likely to perform large surgical reconstructions and surgery for complex traumas and fractures.
+Orthopaedic surgeons treat all bones, joints and soft tissues in the body, while podiatrists are specially trained in the treatment of the foot and ankle.

 What Conditions Does Loyola Treat?